Brown Sugar Tea Cookies + Generations of Love & Food Review

 Can you believe we’ve only been home 5 days and I’ve already created two cookie recipes (remember those White Chocolate Chestnut ones from Monday!)

-Well my friends, this year it was without question I had to test out the INFAMOUS Lunch Lady Sugar Cookies from one of my favorite cookbooks of 2017, Generations of Love and Food, by Meme Inge from Living Well Kitchen.
+To continue this baking quest, I had to test out the INFAMOUS Lunch Lady Sugar Cookies from one of my favorite cookbooks of 2017, Generations of Love and Food, by Meme Inge from Living Well Kitchen.

 Meme told me about her idea early last year to create a cookbook with Nan, her adorable grandmother who taught her how to live well in the kitchen!